pythoncrazy/LSDInfoSite/README.md

 OS: Windows 11, with WSL2, which has Ubuntu 22.04 LTS

-Github Desktop too, since it is cool.
+GitHub Desktop too, since it is cool.